blakegolliher/nfs-gaze/BUILD_FOR_YOUR_DIST.md

 ## License

-nfs-gaze is distributed under the MIT License.
+nfs-gaze is distributed under the MIT OR Apache-2.0 License.
 See LICENSE file for details.